How to Relieve Pain After Blepharoplasty Surgery

 Why Do Patients Choose Dr. Azizzadeh for Blepharoplasty Surgery?

 The success of a blepharoplasty is largely dependent on who a patient chooses to perform the procedure.
 By selecting Dr. Azizzadeh for blepharoplasty surgery, patients can work with a top facial plastic and reconstructive surgeon to correct functional or cosmetic eyelid issues.

 Dr. Azizzadeh is a leading facial plastic and reconstructive surgeon for celebrities, global dignitaries, and executives, thanks in part to his commitment to patient care.
 He understands that each blepharoplasty patient is dealing with different eyelid issues, and he works diligently to correct these problems as safely and effectively as possible.

 Before blepharoplasty surgery is performed, Dr. Azizzadeh analyzes a patient.
 Dr. Azizzadeh learns about the patient and identifies any functional or cosmetic issues of the eyelids.
 Next, Dr. Azizzadeh crafts a custom blepharoplasty treatment plan for his patient.
 Dr. Azizzadeh then teaches his patient about blepharoplasty surgery, eyelid lift recovery, and other aspects of treatment.
 If Dr. Azizzadeh and his patient agree to surgery, they work together to accomplish their desired results.

 Patients who want to learn more about eyelid lift surgery can meet with Dr. Azizzadeh.
-To schedule a free consultation with Dr. Azizzadeh, please contact us online or call us today at 310-657-2203.
+To schedule a consultation with Dr. Azizzadeh, please contact us online or call us today at 310-657-2203.